diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 location ~ \.php(/|$) {
 ```

-➡️ Change **1.2.3.4** to the IP address you want to allow access to the API.
+🔴 &nbsp;Change **1.2.3.4** to the IP address you want to allow access to the API.
 You can add additional lines if you want to allow more hosts/networks to access the API.
 The **deny all** line needs to come after all **allow** lines:
 ```
 location ~ /api\.php(/|$) {
     allow 1.2.3.4;